 - Customizable signals and price alert notifications

 - Easy data backup and restore

 - Can integrate with the Slack social network

 - More than 5 million users

-Blockfolio is by no means a perfect portfolio tracking application.
+Blockfolio is by no means a perfect portfolio app.
 One thing that should be addressed is the alleged data mining they performed on their users in 2017; according to Reddit and other social media, the company used its user’s data to front-run cryptocurrency markets.

 The team responded to the issue by categorically denying that they’ve performed any kind of spying or market manipulation.
 The rumors didn’t make much sense honestly since anyone can enter false holdings and trades into their Blockfolio account, making trading based on this data pretty suicidal.

 Other quirks I had with this application included its limited usability if you are an “advanced” user that wants to track frequent daily trades; the app’s lack of exchange API key importing abilities makes it impossible to sync your transaction data automatically and forces you to enter each trade you make manually.
 This is apparently being worked on at the moment and the application should soon have the exchange syncing feature enabled.
 Additionally, Blockfolio cannot be accessed through a web browser and is currently only a mobile application.